 This one just feels so obvious to me, but I know that’s partly due to my upbringing and partly to my personality, for neither of which can I take credit.

 People are eternal.
-I forget this all the time, but I really try to make it a central thought throughout my days.
+I forget this all the time, but I really try to keep it as a central awareness throughout my days.
 Many times I’ve read the folk wisdom, shared generously on social media, that you should rid your lives of negative people, of the people who don’t understand you, don’t support you unconditionally, and, apparently, anyone who irritates you.

 That isn’t the Gospel.
 The Gospel is that God loves people who are unbearably awful, vile, racist, sick, and annoying as hell.
 Did I miss any of us?